rapatar/rapatar.github.io/cv.md

 --------------------------------------------------------------------------------

-### Worked as a Floorman with CDC Ltd. from December 2014 to November 2019 at Dada Gorgud, Haydar Aliyev rig for BP and Total.
+### Worked as a Floorman with CDC Ltd. from December 2014 to November 2019 at Dada Gorgud, Haydar Aliyev MODU for BP and Total.

 Responsibilities include: